P.L.A.R

 Initial research into the Prior Learning Assessment practice and implementation was conducted by the Educational Testing Service, which launched a subsidiary organization dedicated only to Prior Learning Assessment.
 Through an ever-increasing demand for its research expertise, this special sub-group quickly became an independent non-profit organization, now known as The Council for Adult and Experiential Learning (CAEL).
 Since 1974, CAEL has worked with postsecondary institutions, state boards of regents, and individuals by establishing and disseminating high quality standards for the awarding of credit through assessment, by training faculty evaluators and administrators in PLA practices, and by conducting research on the outcomes of these efforts and disseminating it widely throughout the postsecondary community.

-PLAR is only available to students who have been admitted to the Northwest International University.
+Note: Prior Learning Assessment and Recognition (PLAR) is only available to individuals who have been officially admitted to Northwest International University.

 The P.L.A.R Process